×

 We asked expats in Pembroke what banks they use and there advice about banking.
 They advised:

 "Before retiring in Pembroke, expats should know that the cost of living is quite high, with housing, groceries, and dining out being more expensive than in many other countries.
 They should also be aware that Bermuda has strict immigration laws, and obtaining residency can be challenging.
 Expats should understand that healthcare in Bermuda is of a high standard, but it can be expensive, so having comprehensive health insurance is essential.
 They should also know that the primary language spoken in Bermuda is English, which can make the transition easier for those from English-speaking countries.
 Expats should be aware that Bermuda has a subtropical climate, with hot and humid summers and mild winters.
 They should also know that the island is prone to hurricanes, particularly between June and November.
 They should understand that Bermuda has a slower pace of life, which can be a significant change for those used to living in a bustling city.
 Expats should also be aware that the island has a strong sense of community, with many social events and activities to participate in.
 Expats should know that Bermuda has a high standard of education, with a range of both public and private schools.
 They should also be aware that the island has a strong emphasis on outdoor activities, with golf, tennis, sailing, and other water sports being popular.
-Finally, expats should understand that while Bermuda is a British Overseas Territory, it has its own laws and regulations, and they should familiarize themselves with these before moving," commented one expat who made the move to Pembroke.
+Finally, expats should understand that while Bermuda is a British Overseas Territory, it has its own laws and regulations, and they should familiarize themselves with these before moving," wrote a member in Pembroke.

 What do expats in Pembroke appreciate most about the local culture?